Manansh321/Example-Repo/README.md

 # Example-Repo

 This is a demo repo.

+# readME

+When you create a repository or a project, GitHub gives you the option of a default readme.
+The default readme file contains the repository name and some basic instructions.